5axes/SquishSquare/README.md

 ## How to use

 - Load a model in Cura and select it
-- Click on the "Tab Anti Warping" button on the left toolbar  (Shortcut J)
+- Click on the "Squish Square" button on the left toolbar  (Shortcut S)
 - Change de value for the tab *Size* in numeric input field in the tool panel if necessary

-- Click anywhere on the model to place "Tab Anti Warping" there
+- Click anywhere on the model to place "Squish Square" there

 - **Clicking existing Tab deletes it**